Amaanster1234/INFO-I211---Final-Project-/README.md

 ## Authors

-* Amaan Sadiq
+* Amaan Sadiq - (Section 1 and Combined all Code)
-* Sebastian Quebrado-Segura
+* Sebastian Quebrado-Segura (Section 2)
-* Yusuf Omar
+* Yusuf Omar (Section 3)
-* Abdul Djama
+* Abdul Djama (Section 4)
+* All commits and pushes were performed by Amaan to keep the repository organized and prevent confusion.
+Individual code was written and sent to Amaan to upload

 ---